SomeThingsConsidered/SocialMediaAnalytics/README.md

 # SocialMediaAnalytics

-I created this repository to store code, informative links etc. as I learn about using online social media to gain insights about market trends.
+A repository to store code, informative links etc. about using online social media to gain insights about market trends.

 ## Useful Links
 #### Scrubbing Data